 The poet, in the fifth line of the poem says, the garden in the mental asylum may be well-arranged with complete tidiness, but it is not aware of the mental agony the patients are going through.
 It merely knows the “slow gleam” of the stars, and the “moon’s distilling”.
 By referring the moon’s “distilling”, the poet may be referring to the purity of the moon light falling on the garden.

-With this reference, the poet also wants to make us understand natural entities like moon, stars and others remain very calm and peaceful as opposed to the disturbing state of mind.
+With this reference, the poet also wants to make us understand natural entities like moon, stars and others remain very calm and peaceful as opposed to a disturbing state of mind.

 The poet says the dreams don’t remain tranquil for long.
 Their tranquillity gets disturbed due to the human cries.
 It’s quite like an open rose, which gets squeezed by a wild hand.
 Here the reference of “wild hand” may be related to the force of nature that a rose cannot overcome.
 Likewise, the human cry is caused by a psychological disturbance that a person is not able to overcome.
 The human cry may also mean to break and disturb the silence of the mental asylum, and the line: “A wild hand squeezes an open rose” may indicate towards the disturbed mind that can squeeze and destroy even the tender things in the garden.